-A reduction in government spending would crowd in private investiment: as the government does not contributes to push interest rate by asking for funds in the liquidity market to finance the deficit, the interest rate diminishes, which expands private investment, GDP growth, and employment.
+A reduction in government spending would crowd in private investiment: as the government does not contribute to push the interest rate by asking for funds in the liquidity market to finance the deficit, the interest rate diminishes, which expands private investment, GDP growth, and employment.
 In addition, fiscal austerity may calm down financial markets in a debt crisis.
-Interest rates fall and, through the rise of value of financial assets, financial wealth rises.
+Interest rates fall and, through the increase in value of financial assets, financial wealth rises.